Calcifer777/C-11-Primer-Notes/System Programming in C.md

 | SEEK_CUR | Current position of the file pointer |
 | SEEK_END | End of file * |

-### `ftell`

-Returns the current value of the position indicator of the stream.

-For binary streams, this is the number of bytes from the beginning of the file.

-### `fflush`

-If the given stream was open for writing (or if it was open for updating and the last i/o operation was an output operation) any unwritten data in its output buffer is written to the file.

-If stream is a null pointer, all such streams are flushed.

 # Reading input

 ## Functions